 We have a lot of experience dealing with diabetic neuropathy, and can offer diagnostic technologies and treatments including:

 - Vascular testing.
 A simple in-office test using an arterial doppler helps us detect early warning signs of poor circulation, which is strongly correlated with diabetes and neuropathy and can make your neuropathy worse.

 - Diabetic shoes.
 These shoes are designed to protect diabetic and neuropathic feet from accidental damage and injury.
 They feature a little extra depth to accommodate custom orthotics and other features to protect at-risk feet.

 - Pain relief treatments.
-We can offer a range of treatment options and medications to help you reduce pain associated with neuropathy.
+We can offer a range of treatment options and medications in our online shop to help you reduce pain associated with neuropathy.

 Request an Appointment